If we point the camera flash directly into a space, we get a dreaded bright area in the centre. And then a quick drop to shadow around it.

 7. Shoot Straight for Less Distortion

-When shooting, be sure to keep the camera straight.
+When shooting different angles, be sure to keep the camera straight.
 This will help avoid distortion that you’d later need to straighten in Lightroom.

 You’ll notice that if you point the camera ever-so-slightly up or down, the vertical lines start to slant.
 They’ll distort in one direction or the other.